tomasc/mongoid_markdown_extension/README.md

 [Mongoid](https://github.com/mongoid/mongoid) field extension that returns an object with `to_html` method returning the content converted from Markdown syntax to html.
 The Markdown conversion is done using the [Redcarpet](https://github.com/vmg/redcarpet) library.

-These can be overwritten with an initializer.
-See Configuration below.

 ## Installation

 Add this line to your application's Gemfile: